 She is part of a family of one brother and her father who all speak Spanish.
 What I liked about this is that while their ethnicity was not explicitly stated, the book represented a minority group.
 This is something I don’t often see in books, so the appreciation was worth noting.

 Wouldn’t you agree that more inclusion and diversity should be in books?
-I like when I see something different from the norm in the book world, it makes it more memorable.
+I like it when I see something different from the norm in the book world, it makes it more memorable.
 This book is certainly memorable.

 Ari also appears to have synesthesia.
 Synesthesia, put simply is when senses blend.
 There are two types; projective and associative.